-Beyond technical knowledge and hands-on skills, you will also need some so-called soft skills.
+You will also need soft skills beyond technical knowledge and hands-on skills.
 These are the skills that don’t show up on the Boards; the things you can’t learn in a textbook.
-But that doesn’t make them any less important to your future as a great dentist!
+But that doesn’t make them less critical to your future as a great dentist!

 Beyond the Basics: What They Didn’t Teach You in Dental School

-While we listed some necessary skills above—communication, problem-solving—there are so many intangible elements to becoming a truly great dentist with the potential to have profound positive effects on your patients’ lives.
+While we listed some necessary skills above—communication and problem-solving—there are so many intangible elements to becoming a truly great dentist with the potential to have profound positive effects on your patients’ lives.

 - Compassion: Your patients may not always be eager to see you.
 They may be experiencing pain, shame, and fear.
 Compassion—empathetic concern for the suffering of others—separates average dentists from amazing doctors.
 It can be hard to put your ego aside and not take rude, dismissive, or aggressive behavior personally.
-If needed, talking to a professional counselor can set you up with a great toolbox for acting with compassion in every situation.
+Talking to a professional counselor can set you up with an excellent toolbox for acting with compassion in every situation.

-- Leadership: Whether you’re on a practice ownership track or plan to work as an associate long term, your role as a dentist means that you will be a leader.
-How effective you are as a leader will hinge largely on the earlier-mentioned skills of compassion and communication.
-You will need to communicate effectively with your team and have compassion for what they’re going through.
-There are always plenty of classes and books about learning to be a great leader, but always remember that great leadership means mutual respect and a feeling of shared ownership in how your practice runs.
+- Leadership: Whether on a practice ownership track or plan to work as an associate long-term, your dentist role means you will be a leader.
+How effective you are as a leader will hinge mainly on the earlier-mentioned skills of compassion and communication.
+You must communicate effectively with your team and have compassion for what they’re going through.
+There are always plenty of classes and books about learning to be a great leader, but always remember that outstanding leadership means mutual respect and a feeling of shared ownership in how your practice runs.

 - Focus and Energy: Call it enthusiasm for the job.
 Dentistry demands long hours in the chair, doing physical labor.
-It can be described as a blue collar/white collar job.
+It can be described as a blue-collar/white-collar job.
 You will need to maintain focus on intricate, detailed procedures, sometimes for hours at a time.
-Maintaining energy during your working day can be a challenge if you don’t love the work.
-Be sure you’re working toward great work/life balance to stay engaged, and do some strength and flexibility training to maintain the health of your body—especially your spine!
+Maintaining energy during your working day can be challenging if you don’t love the work.
+Be sure you’re working toward a great work-life balance to stay engaged and do some strength and flexibility training to maintain the health of your body—especially your spine!

 Never Stop Honing Your Dental Skills

-Perhaps one of the key skills needed to be a dentist is the love of learning.
+One of the key skills needed to be a dentist is the love of learning.
 You will continue learning throughout your career.
-While you may see graduation as the end of your education, the first two years in the field will provide more learning opportunities than what you gained during clinicals.
+While you may see graduation as the end of your education, the first two years in the field will provide more learning opportunities than you gained during clinicals.
 In fact, some new doctors choose to put off starting work in favor of advanced dental training.
-However, learning is an integral part of dentistry that never really ends.
-“There’s so much opportunity to learn and grow,” says Dr. Cua.
-“Since I’ve graduated, I’ve seen myself improve in terms of speed and working with others.
-I’ve also improved my patient communication as that is key in building relationships with those in the chair as well as the parents who are bringing in their children.”
+However, learning is an integral part of dentistry that always continues.

 Dental technology is constantly evolving, and new techniques frequently come to the surface.
-To stay competitive, you will need to learn how to incorporate new instruments and techniques into your daily practice.
-This is part of the reason Continuing Education credits are required to maintain your license.
+You must learn to incorporate new instruments and methods into your daily practice to stay competitive.
+This is part of the reason Continuing Education (CE) credits are required to maintain your license.
 The cutting-edge knowledge you graduated with may become outdated before you know it, so be ready to be a lifelong learner.

-Fortunately, CDP supports our dentists in learning by facilitating CE hours and sometimes even offering financial support for new skills.
-Take it from Dr. Cua: “The support that I’ve received is unmatched!
-I love the culture, the people, and I absolutely love the company!”
-Schedule a call with a Recruiting Manager to learn more about improving your skills needed to be a dentist at CDP!
+Fortunately, CDP supports our dentists’ learning by facilitating CE hours and sometimes even offering financial support for new skills.
+Schedule a call with a Hiring Manager to learn more about improving your skills as a dentist at CDP!